BlogCover Letters11+ Expert Cover Letter Tips to Help You Stand Out in 2025

 #7.
 Don’t Be Arrogant

-To persuade the hiring manager that you’re the perfect candidate for the job, you need to brim with confidence and present yourself in the best possible light.
+You don’t need to be arrogant to persuade the hiring manager that you’re the perfect candidate for the job.
+Instead, you need to brim with confidence and present yourself in the best possible light.

 #8.
 Don’t Be Too Humble